 Idealism is the reference point for Left wing politics and radical Ideology provides its terms of reference

 The dominant ideology on the Left is Socialism, usually the authoritarian Marxist variety, not the libertarian form called Anarchism.
 Such ideologies give structure, form and terms of reference for their Ideal.

 It is essential to understand that the terms “Left” and “Right” in politics derive from a parliamentary context, ie a context of debate and consensual decision making.
 They do not derive from an extra parliamentary context: their use by today’s media in reference to extra parliamentary activity is a practice which is neither technically correct nor helpful to understanding politics properly.

-The first political thinker and practitioner to elaborate the importance and meaning of Right wing thinking for the modern era was the 18th century British politician, Edmund Burke [1729-1796]
+The first political thinker and practitioner to elaborate the importance and meaning of English Right wing thinking for the modern era was the 18th century British politician, Edmund Burke [1729-1796]

 In writing his Reflections on the Revolution in France, Edmund Burke explains and defines the thinking behind Modern Conservatism.